nnnwankwo/Project1---AnalysisgrowthbyNation/README.md

+Overview

-OverviewThis project analyzes GDP growth rates, population, and investment data for three countries: Nigeria, India, and the United Kingdom.
+This project analyzes GDP growth rates, population, and investment data for three countries: Nigeria, India, and the United Kingdom.
 The data spans from 1990 to 2028 and is sourced from an Excel file.
 The analysis involves filtering, calculating growth rates, and visualizing the trends for these countries.

 PrerequisitesLibraries Used:
 pandas: For data manipulation.
 numpy: For numerical computations.